 Case 3: If $\Tilde{W}_r'(\xi) = 0$ and $\Tilde{W}_r(\xi) < 0$, then $\Tilde{W}_r''(\xi) < 0$.
 There exists a negative local maximum.

 Those three cases imply that there will not be any positive local maximum and negative local minimum.
 In particular, there cannot be any oscillations.
-Observe that consider the solutions to \eqref{wr with integral} with respect to $r\geq0$, only Case 3 can occur for all $x\in[0, c_r)$.
-Moreover, Case 1 is violated in a difference manner.
+Considering the solutions to \eqref{wr with integral} with respect to $r\geq0$, only Case 3 may occur for all $x\in[0, c_r)$.
+Moreover, Case 1 is violated in a different manner.
 In the next lemma, we demonstrate that whenever the solution $W_r$ to \eqref{wr with integral} associated with some $r\geq0$ achieves $x$ axis, it cannot reach $x$ axis tangentially.
 Loosely speaking, $W_r$ and $W_r'$ cannot vanish simultaneously.

 \begin{lemma} Consider the solution $W_r$ to \eqref{wr with integral} with boundary conditions $W_r(0)=-p$ and $W_r'(0)=r\geq0$.
-If $\lim_{x\to c_r^-}W_r(x)=0$ for some $r\geq0$, we have $\lim_{x\to c_r^-}W_r'(x)>0$. \end{lemma}
+If $\lim\limits_{x\to c_r^-}W_r(x)=0$ for some $r\geq0$, we have $\lim\limits_{x\to c_r^-}W_r'(x)>0$. \end{lemma}